Abdominoplasty

 2. The Skin is Lifted

-The skin is lifted up from the abdominal muscles to the level of the rib cage.
-The belly-button (umbilicus) is released from the lifted skin and remains attached to the abdominal muscles.
+The skin is lifted from the abdominal muscles to the level of the rib cage.
+The belly button (umbilicus) is released from the lifted skin and remains attached to the abdominal muscles.

 3. The Abdominal Muscles are Tightened

-4. The Skin is Pulled Down and Excess Removed
+4. The Skin is Pulled Down and Excess Skin is Removed

-The lifted skin is then pulled down firmly so that the excess skin and fat can be removed and the umbilicus is stitched into its new position.
+The lifted skin is then pulled down firmly.
+The excess skin and fat are removed, and the umbilicus is stitched into its new position.

 5. The Incision is Sutured

-If you are having a lower abdominoplasty (tummy tuck) only, the incision might still need to be as long as the incision for a full abdominoplasty, but the skin is lifted off the abdominal muscles only to the level of the umbilicus and the umbilicus does not need to be separated from the lifted skin and stitched back into a new position.
-If you are having a mini-abdominoplasty it might be possible to limit the incision and scar to the width of your pubic area and the umbilicus will not need to be moved.
+If you are having a lower abdominoplasty only, the incision might still need to be as long as the incision for a full abdominoplasty, but the skin is lifted off the abdominal muscles only to the level of the umbilicus and the umbilicus does not need to be separated from the lifted skin and stitched back into a new position.
+If you are having a mini-abdominoplasty, it might be possible to limit the incision and scar to the width of your pubic area, and the umbilicus will not need to be moved.

 Tummy Tuck Abdominoplasty Before and After – Real patients, real results